jina/refactoring/exercise/README.md

 * make the old CSS classes into IDs and edit the JavaScript to use IDs instead of classes, if it's doing that (medium difficultly)
 * refactor the IDs into a consistent naming scheme and edit the JavaScript (preferred, but most difficult)

-Now you can remove the old classnames from your CSS.
+Now you can remove the old class names from your CSS.

 #### Step 6: Apply Variables

-Now that we know our refactored classnames, how our `%extend` is working, and the unique styles are applied, let's do a pass to see what those unique styles—colors, backgrounds, icons, fonts, etc—actually are.
+Now that we know our refactored class names, how our `%extend` is working, and the unique styles are applied, let's do a pass to see what those unique styles—colors, backgrounds, icons, fonts, etc—actually are.

 Your module may just use existing variables from `colors.scss` or your grid or what not.